Smonman/SudokuToy/README.md

 # SudokuToy
 Solve your Sudoku online with this toy.
 This program is not a sudoku solver, it just provides a platform for you to solve your puzzels.
+Go, and [have a look](https://smonman.github.io/SudokuToy/) yourself!

 ### Changelog